Share Your Input on the Final Draft Concept for Pickleball at Walter Reed now through Dec. 8. Click here.

 2909 16th Street, Arlington, VA 22204 View Map

 2909 16th Street ,

 Arlington, VA 22204

 Pickleball is a relatively new and popular sport, and it is the only court sport that does not have a dedicated outdoor facility in Arlington.

 The purpose of this project is to convert the Walter Reed outdoor tennis courts to dedicated, single use pickleball courts.
 The Walter Reed tennis courts were selected for conversion though an outdoor courts assessment and criteria that help identify single-use tennis and basketball courts that are good candidates for multi-use and/or a dedicated pickleball facility.

-Currently, the tennis court area is striped with six pickleball courts and the basketball court with three.
-The tennis court area will be converted into nine dedicated pickleball courts.
+This project will address the multi-use tennis and pickleball courts, which currently allow for six courts where pickleball can be played and the multi-use basketball and pickleball courts, which currently allow for three courts where pickleball can be played.
 The County is committed to incorporating sound reduction measures as part of this project.
 The basketball court will be converted back to its original use.

 The scope for the pickleball court project includes: